codeforpdx/PASS/README.md

     * Able to share verified documents with individuals
     * Might require several users

-## If you're new to the team, check out our [on-boarding](CONTRIBUTING.md) steps.

 ## Tech Overview

-Currently building out use-cases in vanilla JavaScript to determine Solid and Inrupt functionality.
-Once we have proof of concept, we will build out the PASS application in React.
+Initially built out use-cases in Vanilla JavaScript to determine Solid and Inrupt functionality.
+Currently beginning to build out the PASS application in React.

 ### Solid Data Pods